Aitou: Ottoman period

 After the settlement of the Maronites in Mount Lebanon in the 5th century, there was a muqaddam in Aitou counted among the Maronite leaders.
 The rule of the muqaddam of Aitou seems to have been limited to the nearby region till 1519.

 In 1517, one year after the beginning of Ottoman rule in Lebanon, the muqaddam of Bsharri, Elias, died leaving the rule of the region to his young son Hanna, known later as Abdel Muneem.
-In 1519, the muqaddam of Aitou, Kamal Eddine Ibn Abdel Al-Wahhab, known as Ibn Ajramah (ابن عجرمة), profiting from the confusion and the young age of the muqaddam of Bsharri, seized the power in Jebbet Bsharri (for meaning of Jebbet, see Hadath el Jebbeh#Jebbeh).
+In 1519, the muqaddam of Aitou, Kamal Eddine Ibn Abdel Al-Wahhab, known as Ibn Ajramah (ابن عجرمة), profiting from the confusion and the young age of the muqaddam of Bsharri, seized the power in Jebbet Bsharri (for the meaning of Jebbet, see Hadath el Jebbeh).
 He was married to Sitt el-Moulouk (ست الملوك), a cousin of the muqaddam of Bsharri.
 Sitt el-Moulouk played an important role in the takeover out of revenge, because the family branch of her father, the Sheikh Alwan, had been evicted from power in Jebbet Bsharri previously.

 In the first Ottoman census of Jebbet Bsharri done in that same year, Aitou was credited with 28 male adults, 24 of them married.

 The muqaddam of Aitou, Ibn Ajramah, ruled Jebbet Bsharri for 18 years.
 He built a castle in Aitou and accumulated copious amounts of wealth.

 In 1532, Abdel Muneem (عبد المنعم) of Bsharri succeeded in getting back the rule on half of the region from Bsharri to Hadath el-Jebbeh, and the other half from Blaouza to Aitou, staying under the rule of Ibn Ajramah of Aitou.
 In 1537, Abdul Muneem of Bsharri killed Ibn Ajramah of Aitou by stabbing him with his spear.
 The killing took place in the village of Blaouza.
 Ibn Ajramah was buried in Aitou behind the church of Mar Sarkis.
 This episode marked the end of the muqaddams of Aitou.

 But the wife of Ibn Ajramah, the above-mentioned Sitt el-Moulouk, took eventually her revenge by paying mercenaries to assassinate Abdul Muneem in 1547, ending also this dynasty of Bsharri muqaddams as no male descendant was alive.

 In the second Ottoman census of 1571, Aitou had 46 male adults, 40 of them being married.